matteo14c/HaploCoV/README.md

 2. Features associated with VOCs/VOIs (variants of concern or variants of interest);
 3. Both of the above.

 HaploCoV incorporates a standalone "scoring system" (*VOC-ness score* from here onward) for the identification and flagging of VOC and VOI-like variants based on the functional annotation of the genome.
 Interesting/relevant candidate variants are identified as those showing a significant increase (above a minimum threshold) in their score compared with their parental lineage/variant.
-The suggested minimum treshold is 2.5 or 10% of the total score (see the paper for more details).
+The suggested minimum treshold is 2.5 or 10% of the total score of the parental lineage (whichever is higher, see the paper for more details).

 Increase/decrease in prevalence is inferred by analyses of the (available) metadata.
 By default novel candidate variants with a prevalence above 1% in a region/country, and showing an increase by at least 2 fold over 4 weeks are reported.
 These parameters can be configured by the user at runtime.